itsMeDacarvalho/ubiwhere-challenge/README.md

 A local database was implemented using a Go library **- Bolt -** which provides tools to create and manage an embedded database.

+A **log file** is created, with all started sessions and relevant information.
+The **database is created whenever it does not exist** and its control variables are also updated with each new session of the program.

 #
 |Requirement               |Implemented                | Tested |
 |----------------|-------------------------------|--------------|